Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Support
 =======

-Bugs, questions, remarks, patches, requests for enhancements, etc. are to be sent to the `project interface <https://github.com/Olivier-Boudeville/Ceylan-Mobile>`_, or directly at the email address mentioned at the beginning of this document.
+Bugs, questions, remarks, patches, requests for enhancements, etc. are to be sent through the `project interface <https://github.com/Olivier-Boudeville/Ceylan-Mobile>`_, or directly at the email address mentioned at the beginning of this document.